“The bible of budget travel.” – BBC

 Do you want to travel more but think it’s expensive?
 Would you like to find a way to make travel more affordable?

 I’m here to show you all the tricks, tips, and unconventional ways you can afford your dream vacation – whether that’s a trip around the world, a vacation to Disney, or that week long trip to Japan.
 Wherever you want to go, you can get there without breaking the bank.

 I used to see the commercials, watch the ads, and read the magazines and think “I’ll never be able to afford to travel.”
 There just didn’t seem like anything I could do to ever change that.
 Even if I could get that extra vacation time, hotels, flights, resorts – they were all too expensive.

 But then I went to Thailand and everything changed.

 In 2005, I was on a vacation to Thailand with my friend Scott.
-We were in Chiang Mai to visit some temples and one day, I left Scott to visit a large temple outside of town on my own.
-I was in a shared taxi with five other people (three Canadians and a couple from Belgium).
+We were in Chiang Mai to visit some temples and one day, I left Scott to visit a large temple outside of town and shared taxi with five other strangers (three Canadians and a couple from Belgium).

 As we talked about travel, vacation time, and cultural differences, I realized that these 5 people were living my dream.
 All I wanted was to travel more and these people were actually doing it.

 A few days later, I turned to my friend and said “When we get home, I’m going to save up, finish my MBA, quit my job, and travel the world.”

 That night I walked into the one book store on the island and bought a travel guide to Southeast Asia.
 I didn’t know when I’d travel or where I’d go but buying that book and holding it in my hand made my decision seem real.
 There was no going back.
 Meeting travelers who were following their dreams made me realize there was no reason not to follow mine – and why you can’t follow yours either.

 HOW TO AFFORD AND PLAN THE TRIP OF A LIFETIME